-Curiosity is ......
-One can do science because it ..... the world. it ..... the truth. one ..... it. he ..... puzzles.
+Curiosity is One can do science because it the world. it the truth. one it. he puzzles. scientific puzzles prizes.

 1. Give Ukrainian equivalents of the following words: diverse, occasionally, to satisfy, to improve, community, faith, essential, to expand, to access, benefit, curiosity.